-Table 2C and Figure 2.2 show the passenger journeys on PSO subsidised public transport in Cork city commuter area.
+Table 2C and Figure 2.2 show the passenger journeys using PSO subsidised public transport in Cork city commuter area.
 Both Bus Éireann and larnród Éireann provide services in the Cork commuter area.
 The difference in passenger journeys in Cork commuter area compared to the Dublin region has traditionally been significant.
 The Dublin region typically has approximately 14 passenger journeys on public transport for every one passenger journey in Cork.
-This has remained the case in 2023 where there were 18.2 million passenger journeys in the Cork commuter area, compared to 252.5 million in the Dublin region.
-Bus users accounted for 90.3% of public transport journeys in Cork in 2022 and 89 % in 2023.
+This has remained the case in 2022 where there were 14.0 million passenger journeys in the Cork commuter area, compared to 203.7 million in the Dublin region.
+Bus users accounted for 91.6% of public transport journeys in Cork in 2019 and 90.3% in 2022.